carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   namespace llvm {
     namespace X86 {
-      /// RelocationType - An enum for the x86 relocation codes.
+      /// \brief An enum for the x86 relocation codes.
 Note that
       /// the terminology here doesn't follow x86 convention - word means
       /// 32-bit and dword means 64-bit.
       enum RelocationType {
-        /// reloc_pcrel_word - PC relative relocation, add the relocated value to
+        /// \brief PC relative relocation, add the relocated value to
         /// the value already in memory, after we adjust it for where the PC is. reloc_pcrel_word = 0,

-        /// reloc_picrel_word - PIC base relative relocation, add the relocated
+        /// \brief PIC base relative relocation, add the relocated value to
-        /// value to the value already in memory, after we adjust it for where the
+        /// the value already in memory, after we adjust it for where the
         /// PIC base is.
         reloc_picrel_word = 1,

-        /// reloc_absolute_word, reloc_absolute_dword - Absolute relocation, just
+        /// \brief Absolute relocation, just add the relocated value to the
-        /// add the relocated value to the value already in memory. reloc_absolute_word = 2,
+        /// value already in memory.
+        reloc_absolute_word = 2,
         reloc_absolute_dword = 3
       };